billba/topical/docs/understanding.md

 ## Triggering a topic

-Once a topic has been created, but not yet begun, you can query it to see if it thinks it should be begun based on the current activity.
+Once a topic has been created, but not yet started, you can query it to see if it thinks it should be started based on the current activity.

 ```ts
 const topic = this.loadTopic(child);